 Example of metric that you may have less control over: average number of items purchased by a customer last year, because it reflects customer preferences, product availability, product pricing, etc.

 "What people are measuring today as 'success' can change rapidly overnight" -- Brad Feld in fireside chat [39 min] with Founder Institute

 Start tracking metrics with whatever tool(s) you're most comfortable with -- Excel is OK

 Understand what's happening first and automate later

-What's your product market fit baseline?
-Do you need an expert to help you get started or help you improve?
+Do you need an expert to help you improve your product market fit?
 I'd like to help.